COVID-19 Travel Update

 - Complimentary in-flight magazines may not be shared among passengers and must be disposed of after each flight

-Should passengers who have arrived or depart for an international flight from South Africa and are traveling within the curfew period, between midnight and 04h00, would need “to present evidence of a flight ticket when stopped by law enforcement officers during curfew hours”.
+Should passengers who have arrived or depart for an international flight from South Africa and are traveling within the curfew period, between 22h00 and 04h00, would need “to present evidence of a flight ticket when stopped by law enforcement officers during curfew hours”.

 All terminal buildings have also been re-opned, so you can meet someone inside, or help them with their luggage - or perhaps even have a coffee.
 International Passenger charters are now allowed for secondary airports.